The Bankrate promise

 Economists have long predicted that the housing market would eventually cool as home values become a victim of their own success.
-After posting the a year-over-year decrease in February — the first annual decline in more than a decade — the median sale price of a single-family home is on the rise again, with a 3.4 percent annual gain in October, according to NAR.
-That represents the fourth month in a row of year-over-year increases.
+After posting a year-over-year decrease in February 2023 for the first time in more than a decade, the median sale price of a single-family home has been on the rise again, with a 5.1 percent annual gain in January, according to NAR.
+That represents the seventh month in a row of year-over-year increases.

 Overall, home prices have risen far more quickly than incomes.
 That affordability squeeze is exacerbated by the fact that mortgage rates have more than doubled since August 2021.